Balamathias/isubscribe/README.md

 * WAEC/JAMB/NECO pins
 * and many more to come.

-Explore _isubscribe_ network and I bet you will chew the bone too.
+Explore _isubscribe_ network and I bet you will chew the bone too....
 ...